SHIMspacethere/SHIMspacethere/README.md

 (4) Veardi - Prototype Editor
 - for proof in that The mechanism of Contents can be solved in algorithms.
-- This makes who made Contents can reduce The cost of building and reviewing contents.
+- This makes who produces Contents can reduce The cost of building and reviewing contents.
 - 2022.09 ~ 2023.02

 (5) near Future